 But from the start of Congress’ inquiry until impeachment, the S&P 500 actually rose 23%, and gained 19% more in the 12 months following his impeachment.
 The U.S. was also experiencing the first dot.com boom and an economic expansion.

 The House of Representatives formally launched an investigation and impeachment inquiry into President Trump on Sept.
 9.

-And during the ongoing impeachment inquiry, the S&P 500 has wobbled, mostly on concerns about the trade war with China and the potential for a recession in 2020.
-The index itself is up 22% year to date through Dec.
-2.
+And during the impeachment inquiry, the S&P 500 wobbled, mostly on concerns about the trade war with China and the potential for a recession in 2020.

-The market continued notching new highs in November as October worries over Brexit, impeachment, tariffs and slowing growth receded.
-With a month to go, 2019 is shaping up as one of the best investment years of the decade, as both stocks and bonds have generated positive returns.
+The market continued notching new highs in November and December as worries over Brexit, impeachment, tariffs and slowing growth receded.